stldo/ec2-node-nginx/README.md

 Update ports and global npm packages and clean unused packages.

-### bin/load {applicationName} {domainNames} {sslCertificate}
+### bin/load {applicationName} {domainName} {sslCertificate}

-Load a new application into the EBS volume, with a basic deployment system. `{domainNames}` must be a space separated list with the domain names that the server must listen to.
-If `{sslCertificate}` is set to true, `load` will look for a folder name normalized from `{domainNames}` and inside `/mnt/node/ssl/` for a certificate.
+Load a new application into the EBS volume, with a basic deployment system. `{domainName}` must be a space separated list with the domain names that the server must listen to.
+If `{sslCertificate}` is set to true, `load` will look for a folder name normalized from `{domainName}` and inside `/mnt/node/ssl/` for a certificate.
 If a certificate is not found, a new one will be generated using Certbot.

-### bin/ssl {domainNames}
+### bin/ssl {domainName}

-Generate a free SSL certificate using Certbot. `{domainNames}` must be a space or comma separated list with the domain names to sign.
+Generate a free SSL certificate using Certbot. `{domainName}` must be a space or comma separated list with the domain names to sign.
 Note that Let's Encrypt doesn't support wildcard domains.

 ## Requirements